-Jasper is an opaque form of chalcedony.
-It usually contains organic material and or mineral oxides such as iron oxide, which give the cabochons interesting colors and patterns.
+Jasper stones are an opaque form of chalcedony.
+Japser usually contains organic material and or mineral oxides such as iron oxide, which give the jewelry cabochons interesting colors and patterns.
 Jasper is usually named for its colors or patterns, or for its location.

-Jasper has a hardness of about 7 on the Moh's scale.
-Deschutes Jasper cabochons have a great polish and have great wearability.
+Deschutes Jasper has a hardness of about 7 on the Moh's scale.
+Deschutes Jasper semi precious stone designer cabochons have a great polish and have great wearability.

-Metaphysical Properties: Picture Jaspers can help bring balance to your life.
+Metaphysical Properties: Picture Jaspers cabochon stones can help bring balance to your life.